cyberboy666/recurBOY/README.md

 the 4 knobs / cv inputs will control parameters of the effect when source SHADERS mode is not selected.

+### Capture

+if recurBOY is powered up with a compatible usb-capture card/web-cam plugged into the OTG data_usb input then a third SOURCE MODE will appear when MODE BUTTON is cycled through. within this mode you can start the _capture_ which will take video from this external device and send it through the FX MODES for processing

 </details>

 ### more info